- 1 Purpose

 On Call rates will be paid in accordance with Schedule F - Allowances.

-Employees should submit a claim for the on call allowance to Human Resources for payment processing.
+Employees should submit a claim for the on call allowance to the People Portfolio for payment processing.

 4.9 Call out